-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that it has obtained the manufacturing and marketing approval in Japan for its in-house discovered orexin receptor antagonist DAYVIGOTM (2.5mg, 5mg, and 10mg tablets, lemborexant) for treatment of insomnia.
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that it has launched its in-house-discovered and developed orexin receptor antagonist DAYVIGO® 2.5 mg, 5 mg, 10 mg tablets (lemborexant) for treatment of insomnia in Japan on July 6, 2020.
+Eisai received marketing and manufacturing approval for this formulation on January 23, 2020, and the product was added to Japan's National health Insurance drug price list on April 22, 2020.

 DAYVIGO is a dual orexin receptor antagonist that inhibits orexin neurotransmission regulating sleep-wake rhythm by binding competitively to the two subtypes of orexin receptors (OX1R and OX2R).
-Blocking the binding of wake-promoting neuropeptides orexin to orexin receptors is thought to suppress wake drive by balancing sleep-wake circuitry.
-DAYVIGO binds to orexin receptors OX1R and OX2R and acts as a competitive antagonist with stronger inhibition effect on OX2R.
+DAYVIGO acts on the orexin neurotransmitter system and is believed to facilitate sleep onset, sleep maintenance, and wake by regulating sleep-wake rhythm.